The CytoSpec software allows to cut hyperspectral data in two different ways:

-3. Try to avoid replacing NaN spectra from large image regions.
+- Try to avoid replacing NaN spectra from large image regions.

 The function 'filter images' can be used to apply frequency filters in the [x,y] image domain.
 Frequency filters such as low or high pass

-(smoothing/sharpening) filters are appplied in the image domain to smooth, or sharpen chemical images.
+(smoothing/sharpening) filters are applied in the image domain to smooth, or sharpen chemical images.
 The target data block of filtering in the

 image domain will be the data block of (de)convolution spectra if the function is applied to original, or pre-processed spectra.
 If derivative

-Internal Data Organization, Table IX
+Internal Data Organization, Table IX).